AnnEmily/codingground/spiria/readme.txt

 Conditions :
   - all numbers in the vector must be used
-  - divide is not allowed if its result is not integer
+  - division is not allowed if its result is not integer
   - if no solution found, give the closest result

 Program is command line.
 Arguments (source vector and target) should be changed in main.cpp